shimu195/API_Testing_Postman/README.md

 # Where is API Testing Performed?

-API testing is performed at the most critical layer: business, in which business logic processing is carried out and all transactions between the user interface and database layers happen.gi
+API testing is performed at the most critical layer: business, in which business logic processing is carried out and all transactions between the user interface and database layers happen.